AlteredOracle/Multimodal-LLM-Road-Safety-Platform/README.md

    - Choose to upload multiple files or specify a folder path.
    - Set centralized distortion settings or customize for each image.
    - Run the bulk analysis to process all images and generate a CSV report.
+5. For Red Teaming:
+   - Select "Red Teaming" mode from the sidebar.
+   - Choose between "Prompt Injection" or "Adversarial Image Testing".
+   - **Prompt Injection**: Input an adversarial prompt (or use the default) and upload an image to see if the model's safety guidelines can be bypassed.
+   - **Adversarial Image Testing**: Apply distortions like Blur to an image and test if the model's analysis remains accurate.

 ## Sample Image for Testing